 6. The SFRM that has been dried shall not exhibit cracks, holes, delamination, or any exposure of the substrate.

 The Chapter 25 of the IBC contains requirements for the use of gypsum board.
-According to the ASTMC 1396, “Standard Specification of Gypsum Board”, Type X gypsum board is frequently used in fire resistance-rated construction.
+According to the ASTMC 1396, “Standard Specification of Gypsum Board”, Type X gypsum board is frequently used in flameresistance-rated construction.

-In accordance with the provisions of Section 1705.15 of the IBC, special inspections of SFRM and IFRM are required during and after installation.
+In accordance with the provisions of Section 1705.15 of the IBC, special inspections of SFRM, and IFRM (Intumescent flame-resistant materials) are required during and after installation.
 Special inspections of SFRM are performed in accordance with the detailed provisions contained within the section.
 This section provides information on the surface preparation, temperature requirements in advance of and after application, and thickness, density, and bond strength measurements.

 Intumescent coatings, which are epoxy-based, paint-like mixtures, can be applied to a primed steel surface.
 When exposed to high temperatures, these coatings swell to many times their original size, forming an insulating layer that prevents the steel from succumbing to the heat.

-These coatings can grant fire protection up to four hours.
-Intumescent coatings are an effective way to maintain an architecturally pleasing structure while also meeting fire rating requirements.
+These coatings can grant protection up to four hours.
+Intumescent coatings are an effective way to maintain an architecturally pleasing structure while also meeting code rating requirements.

 Unfortunately, intumescent coatings are costly, costing several times more than other spray-applied systems.
 The price of intumescent coatings increases with an increased fire rating.
 These coatings are usually only used on exposed steel.
 It is common to have a combination of systems in one member, such as spray-applied fibrous systems on the hidden parts and intumescent coatings on the exposed parts.

-The primary differences in fireproofing in high rise buildings, as discussed in this article, relate to the additional passive and active protection required.
-The actual fireproofing is not significantly different than fireproofing other buildings, although the required rating periods are longer due to the inherent difficulties of evacuating and fighting high-rise building fires.
+The primary differences in high-rise building protection, as discussed in this article, involve the additional passive and active measures required.
+The fireproofing process is similar to that of other buildings, though longer rating periods are necessary due to the challenges of evacuation and suppression in tall structures.